 {\bf Acknowledgements:} First of all, I would like to thank A.Smirnov and I.Panin for many stimulating discussions since our 2004-2005 common stay at IAS.
 These really influenced my way of thinking about the subject.
 I want to thank O.Haution, with whom we tried to produce the geometric construction of Symmetric operations for $p=3$, and discussed various other related topics.
 Also, I'm very grateful to P.Brosnan, S.Gille, A.Kuznetsov, A.Lazarev, M.Levine, F.Morel, M.Rost, B.Totaro, V.Voevodsky, N.Yagita, S.Yagunov, and other people for many useful conversations.
 Special thanks to A.Lazarev and F.Morel for pointing me in the direction of the Quillen's paper \cite{Qu71}.
 Finally, I would like to express my gratitude to W.Wilson, whose book \cite{Wi} gave me the inspiration for the current article, and to T.Kashiwabara, who explained me the topological side of the picture (in particular, that many of my results were known in Topology) and drew my attention to such works as \cite{Kash,BJW,BT}.
+And I'm really indebted to the Referees for numerous useful suggestions which substantially improved the exposition and simplified the arguments, in places.
 The support of EPSRC Responsive Mode grant EP/G032556/1 is gratefully acknowledged.